 Couldn’t everybody benefit from thinking a little more carefully about which aspects of their personal technology use add to and subtract from their life?

 In general, yes—I think everyone should become a Digital Minimalist.

 But that doesn’t mean you have to start using a flip phone again.
 Or that you need to delete Facebook and all your other social media right now.

 The best way to explore Digital Minimalism is to simply start to notice how and when you use technology, and whether your use of it lines up with your highest values for how you want to live your life:

-- Do you value being physically active but often find yourself binge watching Netflix in the the middle of the day instead of going for a hike or bike ride?
+- Do you value being physically active but often find yourself binge-watching Netflix in the middle of the day instead of going for a hike or bike ride?